zencart/documentation/content/user/email/email_introduction.md

 Is your account's SPF record correct?
 DKIM?

 AOL and Hotmail dump emails originating from server/client IP addresses that fail DNS reverse lookup.
 You should talk to your webhost to ensure that your webserver and hosting account / domain are properly configured with a PTR or DNS reverse lookup.

+### Email Treated As Spam?

+You might want to register your domain with [Google Postmaster Tools](https://postmaster.google.com/) to let it collect data about emails you send to recipients using Google's email platform, so that it can report to you any issues it detects with emails you're sending to them.